top of page

 I hold a Master’s degree in Sociology from the University of São Paulo and a Bachelor’s degree in Journalism from the Pontifical Catholic University of Rio Grande do Sul.
 Before becoming a full-time researcher, I worked as a writer and editor for Brazilian independent media outlets.
 I grew up in Porto Alegre and live in Toronto.
 In my free time, I talk and tweet about books, films, TV, memes, prison abolitionism, feminist theory, and Pierre Bourdieu.

-about: Welcome
+about: Text

 bottom of page